Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Overview of Java enhancements (JEPs) over the last 11 years (source: Oracle)

-Changes in JDK 24 range from major new features to minor enhancements to routine maintenance, bug fixes and documentation improvements.
-Each change for a given ticket is represented by a separate commit to the JDK Bug System repository.
+The changes in JDK 24 range from major new features through minor enhancements to routine maintenance, bug fixes, and documentation improvements.
+Each change for a given ticket is represented by a separate commit into the JDK Bug System repository.

 Did you know that…

-JDK 24 introduces 24 enhancements , which are significant enough to receive their own JDK – JEP enhancement suggestions , including 8 feature demos and 1 incubator feature.
+JDK 24 introduces 24 improvements that are significant enough to merit their own JDK Enhancement Proposals – JEPs – including 8 feature previews and 1 incubator feature.

-Primitive Types in Patterns, instanceof, and switch (sample 2)
+Primitive types in patterns, instanceof, and switch (preview 2)

-JEP 488: Extends pattern matching to allow type patterns with primitive types in all contexts, while adding instanceof and switch operators to support all primitive types, including safe testing and conversions.
-This achieves a unified, more expressive language for processing values and types without manual retyping or range checks.
+JEP 488: Extends pattern matching to allow type patterns with primitive types in all contexts, while also enhancing the instanceof and switch operators with support for all primitive types, including safe testing and conversions.
+This achieves a unified, more expressive language for processing values and types without manual casting or range checks.

-JEP 492: Allows the insertion of common commands before explicit calls to super(…) or this(…) in the body of the constructor; these commands may initialize fields and validate arguments, but may not use an as-yet-unfinished object.
-This provides a more natural model for validating and preparing data before creating a superclass, simplifying and clarifying the code of constructors.
+JEP 492: Allows the insertion of ordinary statements before the explicit invocation of super(…) or this(…) in the constructor body, with such statements being able to initialise fields and validate arguments, but not use the not-yet-constructed object.
+This introduces a more natural model of validation and data preparation before creating the superclass, thereby simplifying and clarifying constructor code.

-JEP 494: Introduces a new syntax construct, import module M;, which imports all public top-level classes and interfaces exported by module M (including transitive dependencies) via a single command.
-This eliminates the need for many import … .* commands and greatly simplifies the reuse of module libraries in all types of projects.
+JEP 494: Introduces a new syntactic construct import module M;, which with a single command imports all public top-level classes and interfaces exported by module M (including transitive dependencies).
+This eliminates the need for many import … .* statements and significantly simplifies the reuse of modular libraries in all types of projects.

-JEP 495: Brings a simpler way to create small Java programs: allows to write executable programs without custom classes and without boilerplate public static void main(String[] args), supports instance main methods (without parameter and modifiers) and simple source files with automatic imports of basic console I/O methods and the whole java.base module.
-This reduces the learning curve while maintaining the ability to smoothly transition to full programs.
+JEP 495: Brings an easier way to create small Java programmes: it allows writing executable programmes without a dedicated class and without the boilerplate public static void main(String[] args), supports instance main methods (with no parameter and no modifiers), and simple source files with automatic imports of basic console I/O methods and the entire java.base module.
+This reduces the learning curve while still maintaining the possibility of a smooth transition to full-fledged programmes.

 Oracle JDK 24 libraries

-JEP 484: Introduces a standardized API(java.lang.classfile) for parsing, generating and transforming .class files according to the format defined by the JVM specification.
-The goal is to replace the internal ASM libraries with a unified, maintainable and fully specified interface.
+JEP 484: Introduces a standardised API (java.lang.classfile) for parsing, generating, and transforming .class files according to the format defined by the JVM specification.
+The aim is to replace the internal ASM libraries with a unified, maintainable, and fully specified interface.

-JEP 485: Extends the Stream API with the ability to define custom intermediate operations (Stream::gather) that allow customized transformations of stream elements (one-to-one, one-to-many, many-to-many) with full parallelization support and without the need for external data collectors.
-This simplifies the expressive and efficient processing of data pipelines.
+JEP 485: Extends the Stream API with the possibility of defining custom intermediate operations (Stream::gather), which enable tailored transformations of stream elements (one-to-one, one-to-many, many-to-many) with full support for parallelisation and without the need for external data collectors.
+This simplifies expressive and efficient processing of data pipelines.

-JEP 487: Introduces a new ScopedValue type for sharing immutable data within a method, its calls, and newly created threads as a simpler and more powerful alternative to ThreadLocal.
-It has lower space and time requirements and is particularly useful when using virtual threads.
+JEP 487: Introduces a new type ScopedValue for sharing immutable data within a method, its calls, and newly created threads as a simpler and more efficient alternative to ThreadLocal.
+It has lower spatial and temporal overhead and is particularly suitable when using virtual threads.

 Vector API (9th incubator)

-JEP 489: Introduces a platform-neutral, high-performance interface for expressing vector computations that maps at runtime to native SIMD instructions on supported CPUs.
-As a result, developers can achieve better performance than through equivalent scalar computations, which are increasingly used in AI computing.
+JEP 489: Provides a platform-neutral, high-performance interface for expressing vector computations, which are mapped at runtime to native SIMD instructions on supported CPUs.
+As a result, developers can achieve better performance than with equivalent scalar computations, which are increasingly used in AI workloads.

-JEP 499: Allows groups of related tasks to be managed as a single unit of work via a new API, simplifying error management, cancellation and observability in competing applications.
-This concept helps prevent “thread leaks” and improves code reliability and readability.
+JEP 499: Makes it possible to manage groups of related tasks as a single unit of work through a new API, simplifying error handling, cancellation, and observability in concurrent applications.
+This concept helps prevent “thread leaks” and improves reliability and readability of code.

 Oracle JDK 24 security libraries

-JEP 478: Introduces the new javax.crypto.KDF API for generating and distributing cryptographic keys using standard KDF algorithms such as HKDF (RFC 5869) and Argon2 (RFC 9106).
-It allows applications to easily derive multiple keys from a single input secret key (e.g., in Hybrid Public Key Encryption or TLS 1.3) and provides an interface for extensibility to other KDF implementations.
+JEP 478: Introduces a new API javax.crypto.KDF for generating and expanding cryptographic keys using standard KDF algorithms such as HKDF (RFC 5869) and Argon2 (RFC 9106).
+It allows applications to easily derive multiple keys from a single input secret (e.g. in Hybrid Public Key Encryption or TLS 1.3) and provides an interface for extensibility to additional KDF implementations.

-JEP 496: Delivers an implementation of ML-KEM, a quantum-resilient KEM scheme standardized in NIST FIPS 203.
-Extends KeyPairGenerator, KEM, and KeyFactory with the ML-KEM-512, ML-KEM-768, and ML-KEM-1024 parameter sets, enabling applications to securely exchange symmetric keys resistant to attacks by future quantum computers.
+JEP 496: Delivers an implementation of ML-KEM, a quantum-resistant KEM scheme standardised in NIST FIPS 203.
+It extends KeyPairGenerator, KEM, and KeyFactory with parameter sets ML-KEM-512, ML-KEM-768, and ML-KEM-1024, thereby enabling applications to securely exchange symmetric keys resistant to attacks from future quantum computers.

-JEP 497: Adds support for ML-DSA, a quantum-resistant algorithm for digital signatures (FIPS 204).
-Implements KeyPairGenerator, Signature, and KeyFactory for the three parameter sets ML-DSA-44, ML-DSA-65, and ML-DSA-87, enabling authentication and data integrity verification with resistance to quantum attacks.
+JEP 497: Adds support for ML-DSA, a quantum-resistant digital signature algorithm (FIPS 204).
+It implements KeyPairGenerator, Signature, and KeyFactory for three parameter sets ML-DSA-44, ML-DSA-65, and ML-DSA-87, which enables authentication and verification of data integrity with resistance to quantum attacks.

-JEP 493: Allows you to create runtime images without JMOD files via jlink, reduces JDK installation size by up to 25%, and facilitates module management in cloud and container environments.
+JEP 493: Enables the creation of runtime images via the jlink tool without JMOD files, reducing the JDK installation size by up to 25% and simplifying module management in cloud and container environments.

-JEP 450: Reduces the size of Java object headers from 96-128 bits to 64 bits on 64-bit platforms, which saves memory and improves data locality in the cache.
-Activated by VM options:
+JEP 450: Reduces the size of Java object headers from 96–128 bits to 64 bits on 64-bit platforms, saving memory and improving data locality in the cache.
+Activated with VM options:

 -XX:+UnlockExperimentalVMOptions -XX:+UseCompactObjectHeaders.

-JEP 475: Moves memory barrier expansion in G1 GC from the early stages of C2 compilation to later stages, reducing compilation time and simplifying implementation while preserving the performance of the generated code.
+JEP 475: Moves the expansion of memory barriers in G1 GC from the early stages of C2 compilation to later ones, reducing compilation time and simplifying implementation, while maintaining the performance of the generated code.

-JEP 483: Improves JVM startup by caching loaded and pre-linked classes during a single startup, which HotSpot will use on the next startup, thus reducing initial startup time.
+JEP 483: Improves JVM startup by saving loaded and pre-linked classes into a cache during one run, which HotSpot uses at the next startup, thereby reducing initial startup time.

-JEP 490: Removes Non-Generational mode for Z Garbage Collector (-XX:+ZGenerational), reducing code complexity and making generational ZGC primary, more suitable for most deployments.
+JEP 490: Removes the Non-Generational mode for the Z Garbage Collector (-XX:+ZGenerational), reducing code complexity and making generational ZGC the primary mode, which is more suitable for most deployments.

-JEP 491: Improves the scalability of synchronized blocks when using virtual threads by not holding the platform thread when blocking, but releasing it for other threads, increasing the number of virtual threads served.
+JEP 491: Improves the scalability of synchronised blocks when using virtual threads by releasing the platform thread upon blocking instead of holding it, thus increasing the number of serviced virtual threads.

 Generational Shenandoah (experimental)

-JEP 404: Introduces an experimental generational mode to Shenandoah GC that improves sustained throughput, resilience under sudden loads, and memory utilization by partitioning the heap into generational regions, without disrupting the existing non-generational mode.
+JEP 404: Introduces an experimental generational mode into Shenandoah GC, which improves sustainable throughput, resilience to sudden load, and memory utilisation by dividing the heap into generational regions, without disrupting the existing non-generational mode.
 The goal is to prepare generational Shenandoah as the default mode in future releases.

-JEP 472: Started issuing runtime warnings on JNI and Foreign Function & Memory API calls to prepare developers for an upcoming release that will reduce or disable implicit support for native interaction.
-The JNI option is retained, but with clear warnings and consistent behavior before moving to tighter restrictions.
+JEP 472: Runtime warnings have started being issued when calling JNI and the Foreign Function & Memory API, to prepare developers for an upcoming release that will reduce or prohibit implicit support of native interaction.
+JNI remains possible, but with clear warnings and consistent behaviour before moving to stricter restrictions.

-JEP 479: Removes the source code and build-script for the Windows 32-bit x86 port (deprecated in JDK 21), removing all specific paths and tests for this port.
-When Windows 10 support for 32-bit is discontinued (EOL October 2025), the JDK build and test infrastructure will be simplified.
+JEP 479: Removes source code and build scripts for the Windows 32-bit x86 port (deprecated in JDK 21), eliminating all specific paths and tests for this port.
+After Windows 10 32-bit support ends (EOL October 2025), JDK build and testing infrastructure will be simplified.

-JEP 486: The platform specification is modified so that the Security Manager can no longer be enabled in any way and its API will not be referenced in any way in the code, thus removing an obsolete and expensive security mechanism that was deprecated back in Java 17.
+JEP 486: The platform specification is updated so that the Security Manager can no longer be enabled in any way, and its API will not be referenced in code, thereby removing an obsolete and costly security mechanism, which was deprecated in Java 17.

-JEP 498: The first time any of the memory-access APIs are called in sun.misc.Unsafe, the JVM prints a runtime warning.
-These methods have been deprecated in JDK 23 and are to be replaced by standard encryption and memory interfaces.
+JEP 498: At the first call of any memory-access API in sun.misc.Unsafe, the JVM issues a runtime warning.
+These methods were deprecated in JDK 23 and are intended to be replaced by standard cryptography and memory interfaces.

-JEP 501: Announces the deprecation of the last 32-bit x86 port (Linux), preparing for its complete removal in JDK 25.
-After the removal, only the agnostic Zero port will remain for platforms with 32-bit architecture.
+JEP 501: Announces the deprecation of the last 32-bit x86 port (Linux), preparing its complete removal in JDK 25.
+After removal, only the agnostic Zero port will remain for 32-bit architecture platforms.

 Sources: